Tee-works/Tee-works/README.md

 - 👋 Hi, I’m @Tee-works
-- 👀 I’m interested in Data analysis/data science
+- 👀 I’m a Data analyst
-- 🌱 I’m currently learning data analysis
+- 🌱 I’m currently have skills in  data analysis
 - 💞️ I’m looking to collaborate on data analysis skills